Physical Address

 Nicaragua’s common sense approach to Covid, is a lesson for the world.

-The say hindsight is a great thing.
+They say hindsight is a great thing.
 In January 2020 a serious respiratory infection was going through China and Italy.
 There is no doubt it would be a serious infection for all vulnerable people whose immune system might be compromised by a variety of issues, Ebola it was not.
 The Ebola virus had caused an epidemic in Africa 2014 – 2016 and exposer meant almost certain death.
 Nevertheless this was how the media presented the Corona Virus as it made its way through China and Italy.
 The public started to panic, then the politicians.
 No one had a clue what to do, so they just took the path of least resistance, to appear as they knew what they were doing.
-On March 17 the British Governments chief scientific adviser announced “the suppression plan”; shutting down social life in Britain for 12 weeks.
+On March 17 the British Governments chief scientific adviser announced “the suppression plan”; The UK became authoritarian states, shutting down social life for 12 weeks.
 Most developed countries with the exception of Sweden had similar “lock downs”.
-For the pharmaceutical industry this was a massive business opportunity as the only infections diseases developed countries have to deal with since the sixties are seasonal flu.
+For the pharmaceutical industry this was a massive business opportunity, as the only infectious “diseases” developed countries have to deal with since the sixties are seasonal flu and vaccines are a product that they claim prevents people getting infected.

 From the beginning I was fairly relaxed about the Corona Virus.
-I did my masters dissertation on “informed consent and vaccines in 2004 and observing what happened on the Diamond Princess Cruise Ship gave me hope.
-As the virus was hitting Italy on February 5 , a man with symptoms tested positive for covid on the cruise ship.
-There were 3711 people on the ship, many of them English, the perfect petri dish to observe how deadly the virus was as infection had a prodromal period of nine days so chances were all the passengers had come in contact with the virus by the time the first person tested positive.
-No country would allow these people to disembark the ship, for fear of spreading this “deadly virus”.
-The passenger’s and crew had to remain on the ship for 6 weeks.
-By the time they got off the ship only 697 people were identified as being symptomatic, out of those only 7 people died.
-It was clear the risk was not the same for everyone, but nuance was secondary to the industries seeing potential for profit, they had the corporate media banging the drum on their behalf, claiming to be following “science” as if scientists were the new evangelists.
-To complicate matters, presidential election was looming in the US, which only polarised opinions on the way of dealing with the virus to the extremes.
-Common sense was ignored by the righteous, who cherry picking the “evidence” to support their particular bias.
+I did my masters dissertation on “informed consent and vaccines in 2004 and observing what happened on the Diamond Princess Cruise Ship in February 2020 calmed any concerns, I might have had.
+As the virus was hitting Italy on February 5 , a man with symptoms tested positive for covid on this cruise ship.
+There were 3711 people on board, many of them English.
+A ship was the perfect “petri” dish for epidemiologists to observe how deadly the virus was.
+It was believed corona virus infection had a prodromal period of nine days, so chances were by February 5, the virus had been circulating for many days and most passengers had come in contact with the virus by the time the first person tested positive.
+No country would allow these passengers to disembark the ship, for fear of spreading this “deadly virus”.
+So passenger’s and crew had to remain on the ship for 6 weeks locked down in their cabins.
+By the time they were allowed off the ship only 697 of the people on board were identified as being symptomatic, out of those only 7 people died.
+Straight away it was clear the risk from this virus was not the same for everyone.
+Unfortunately nuance was not a consideration for the “entrepreneurs” seeing the potential for profit.
+The corporate media then started banging the drum on behalf of the corporations who were going to save the world.
+Science was no longer a method of investigating the credibility of theories being presented, but a consensus doctrine to “follow” as if scientists were the new evangelists.
+To complicate matters, presidential election was looming in the US, which only polarised opinions to the extremes, on ways of dealing with the virus.
+Common sense was ignored by the righteous on both sides, who cherry picked the “evidence” to support their particular bias.

 If you have money and an detached house, its relatively easy to lock down, if you are having to work every day to earn money to feed your family its impossible, so locking down was virtually impossible in the developing world.
 The media largely ignored this fact as it did not suit the narrative they were pushing on behalf of advertisers.
 I was in Tanzania last year, it wasn’t the virus that hurt them most, it was the fact that tourists could not visit because they were all locked down in.